Determination Sodium Sulphate Assay by Ion-Exchange and Gravimetric Methods

 A qualitative test will show sulphates as a present.

-A13.1 Report as sulphate as positive or negative.
-Quote name of analyst, test method 24176A and any
+1. Report sulphate as positive or negative.
+Quote the name of the analyst, test method and any recommendations.
+Ensure the sample is identified.

 Sodium Sulphate Assay by Ion Exchange Method